backstage/backstage/packages/core-plugin-api/api-report.md

 };

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@IdentityApi" is not defined in this configuration
-// Warning: (ae-missing-release-tag) "BackstageIdentityApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export type BackstageIdentityApi = {